gulshanexcel/event-management/readme.md

   - Invite others to events via email.

 - **Data Persistence**:
-  - User and event data are persisted in a relational database (e.g., PostgreSQL).
+  - User and event data are persisted in a relational database (e.g., SQLlite3).

 - **User Interface**:
   - Responsive and user-friendly interface.